Personal development requires action

 - I have to do that forever?

 It may sounds daunting right now because you have been taught that what is important is to work a lot and then spend your leisure time in predefined activities such as watching movies, going out, drinking new beers, going to games and vacation spots, so it seems that anything not fitting in that heavy schedule is an interruption of life.
 But you certainly came to this blog because the topic attracted your attention.
-It is to bet that the above described lifestyle is not so satisfying.
+It is to bet that the above-described lifestyle is not so satisfying.

-Create the Time
+Create the Time – Adopt the Habit

-Your Practice will evolve over time, bitching about your childhood will eventually finds its limits and you will move on to another topic, like making peace with god or something.
+Your Practice will evolve over time, bitching about your childhood will eventually find its limits and you will move on to another topic, like making peace with god or something.
 The deeper you will explore the more you will want to know and practice.

-So once you will have passed the stage of believing in a magic pill to solve it all in one shot, you will be less impatient of getting results and eager to practice more.
+So once you will have passed the stage of believing in a magic pill to solve it all in one shot, you will be less impatient with getting results and eager to practice more.

 Practice the Art of Peace sincerely